 Most workers in the region commuted by driving to work alone, with this mode of transportation most prevalent in Carlton County.
 In all but two counties (Cook and Koochiching) the second most common mode of commute was in a carpool.
-This mode was least common in St. Louis County (7.5%).
+This mode was most common in Pine County (12.2% of commuters) and least common in St. Louis County (7.5%).
 Between 4.7% (Carlton County) and 10.4% (Cook County) of worked from home in the region.